tenjin/tenjin-unity-sdk/README.md

 }
 ```

-## Tenjin initialization with ATTrackingManager:

-Starting with iOS 14, you have the option to show the initial <a href="">ATTrackingManager</a> permissions prompt and selection to opt in/opt out users.
-If the device doesn't accept tracking permission, IDFA will become zero.
-If the device accepts tracking permission, the `connect()` method will send the IDFA to our servers.
-You can also still call Tenjin `connect()`, without using ATTrackingManager.
-ATTrackingManager permissions prompt is not obligatory until the early spring of 2021.

 ## <a id="app-store"></a> App Store

 By default, <a href="https://play.google.com/" target="_new">Google Play</a> is the default App Store.
 If you are publishing in a different App Store, update to the appropriate `TenjinSDK.AppStoreType.*` value: